 “The Met stairs, the famous red carpet, has grown in spectacle over the years; it’s a kind of theater.”—Anna Wintour discussing the Met Gala in the First Monday in May documentary.

 There have been a seemingly infinite number of major diamond moments during the Wintour years at the Met.
 The gem has acted as a spotlight or the proverbial icing on the cake of elaborate fashions and it also happens to be the editor’s favorite stone.
 Well, at least that’s what her daughter Bee Carrozzini shared in a behind-the-scenes moment when she was trying on jewelry in The First Monday in May.
 To be exact she stated, “Mom only likes diamonds.”

 Since the annual event has been postponed this year due to the coronavirus, we thought it was the perfect time to take a look back at some of the best and brightest diamond jewels in recent memory.
-We edited the long list down to 10 of our favorites.
+We edited the long list down to 10 of our favorite Met Gala looks.
 They range from eye-catching contemporary pieces to gorgeous vintage treasures.